Kenivia/pysync/README.md

                 This may download new files, modify local files or trash local files
         - `ignore` means that no action will be taken for the chosen file.

-        Using their index printed above, you can specify which paths to push, pull or ignore Use `,` or ` `(space) to separate indices
+        Using the paths' index printed above, you can specify which paths to push, pull or ignore Use `,` or ` `(space) to separate indices
         Use `-` to specify indices in a range(inclusive) Use `all` to specify all indices